Guidelines for Visiting the Library During Elevated Service Levels

 If you know you want a particular item or items, please place a reserve for curbside delivery instead of coming in to browse.
 This will help us stay under our capacity limits and maintain a safe environment for patrons and staff.
 Learn more about curbside pickup here: https://www.pulaskicounty.lib.in.us/curbside-delivery

-DVDs are unavailable for browsing but can be reserved for curbside pickup.
-Magazines are also unavailable for browsing but are able to be reserved.
+DVDs are unavailable for browsing but can be reserved for curbside pickup or requested at the circulation desk.
+Magazines are also unavailable for browsing but are able to be reserved for curbside pickup.
 Print newspapers are unavailable at this time.

 Donations are prohibited at this time.
 Any non-library items placed in the book drop will be disposed of.